Loading...

 Start a Vertical Farm

-Well, one way you could invest money in vertical farming is by doing it yourself.
-With the right equipment and some space, you can start your own vertical farm.
+You could invest money in vertical farming by doing it yourself.
+You can start your vertical farm with the right equipment and some space.

 Infarm started in a small Berlin apartment.
-The three founders of the startup began their vertical farm in their small apartment growing spinach, herbs, and lettuce.
+The startup’s three founders began their vertical farm in their small apartment, growing spinach, herbs, and lettuce.

-They went on to raise $170 million and their products will now grow in the very aisles of supermarkets in Europe and North America.
-You’ll obviously need a dedicated space in your home or elsewhere, and of course, a lot of equipment.
+They went on to raise $170 million, and their products will now grow in supermarket aisles in Europe and North America.
+You’ll need a dedicated space in your home or elsewhere and, of course, a lot of equipment.

-If you’re just willing to put your money in without doing the hard work, there are other ways as well.
+If you’re just willing to put your money in without doing the hard work, there are other ways.

 Equity

-If you’re a high net worth or an institutional investor, you could invest in equity in new vertical farming companies.
-There are new ventures popping up all the time with innovative ideas, so there can be many exciting opportunities for you to invest in.
+You could invest in equity in new vertical farming companies if you’re a high net worth or an institutional investor.
+New ventures are constantly popping up with innovative ideas, so there can be many exciting opportunities for you to invest in.

-With big companies placing their bets on this new technology, we’re only going to see more startups.
+With big companies placing their bets on this new technology, we will only see more startups.
 And it’s not just limited to the US, as this concept is also gaining ground in other regions, especially Europe.

 Speaking of impact investments, you can also invest through impact investing firms that solely focus on social and economic interests when investing.

-There’s always a risk, as there is with any kind of investment.
-So you should make sure you analyze the company, its technology, and its business model thoroughly, before putting your money in.
+There’s always a risk, as with any investment.
+So, you should thoroughly analyze the company, its technology, and its business model before putting your money in.

 Vertical Farming Stocks